January 16, 2018 Weather Forecast

 Hilo

-Today: A 20 percent chance of showers.
-Mostly cloudy, with a low around 64.
-Light west northwest wind.

-Tonight: A 30 percent chance of showers, mainly after 10am.
+Today: A 30 percent chance of showers, mainly after 11am.
 Partly sunny, with a high near 79.
-North northeast wind 3 to 6 mph.
+Light and variable wind becoming north northeast 5 to 7 mph in the afternoon.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 64.
-North wind around 6 mph.
-Chance of precipitation is 50%.
+Tonight: A 50 percent chance of showers.
+Mostly cloudy, with a low around 63.
+North wind 3 to 6 mph.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Showers likely, mainly after 1pm.
+Mostly cloudy, with a high near 78.
+North wind 5 to 8 mph.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 62.
-Light and variable wind.

-Tonight: A 20 percent chance of showers after 10am.
+Today: A 20 percent chance of showers after 11am.
 Widespread haze.
 Increasing clouds, with a high near 79.
-Light and variable wind becoming southwest around 5 mph in the morning.
+Calm wind becoming southwest around 5 mph in the afternoon.

-Tomorrow: Isolated showers before midnight.
+Tonight: A 20 percent chance of showers before 1am.
 Widespread haze.
-Mostly clear, with a low around 62.
-West northwest wind 3 to 5 mph.
-Chance of precipitation is 20%.
+Partly cloudy, with a low around 59.
+Light and variable wind.

+Tomorrow: A 20 percent chance of showers after 1pm.
+Widespread haze.
+Partly sunny, with a high near 79.
+Calm wind becoming west around 5 mph in the afternoon.

 Waimea

 Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 53.
-Northeast wind around 14 mph, with gusts as high as 18 mph.

-Tonight: A 20 percent chance of showers.
 Mostly sunny, with a high near 74.
 Breezy, with a northeast wind 14 to 18 mph, with gusts as high as 25 mph.

-Tomorrow: Scattered showers.
-Partly cloudy, with a low around 53.
-Breezy, with an east wind 10 to 18 mph, with gusts as high as 25 mph.
-Chance of precipitation is 30%.
+Tonight: A 30 percent chance of showers.
+Partly cloudy, with a low around 52.
+Breezy, with an east northeast wind 18 to 21 mph, with gusts as high as 29 mph.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: A 40 percent chance of showers.
+Partly sunny, with a high near 73.
+Windy, with an east northeast wind 21 to 25 mph, with gusts as high as 36 mph.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Kohala

-Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 46.
-East wind around 10 mph.

-Tonight: A 30 percent chance of showers, mainly after 10am.
+Today: A 30 percent chance of showers, mainly after 10am.
 Partly sunny, with a high near 70.
-East northeast wind around 11 mph.
+Breezy, with an east northeast wind 10 to 15 mph, with gusts as high as 21 mph.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 46.
-Breezy, with an east northeast wind 11 to 15 mph, with gusts as high as 21 mph.
-Chance of precipitation is 40%.
+Tonight: A 40 percent chance of showers.
+Mostly cloudy, with a low around 45.
+Breezy, with an east northeast wind 15 to 22 mph, with gusts as high as 31 mph.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: A 50 percent chance of showers.
+Mostly cloudy, with a high near 69.
+Windy, with an east northeast wind 22 to 26 mph, with gusts as high as 38 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

 Today: Widespread haze.
-Mostly clear, with a low around 70.
-East northeast wind around 13 mph.

-Tonight: Widespread haze.
 Mostly sunny, with a high near 79.
-Breezy, with an east wind 13 to 22 mph, with gusts as high as 28 mph.
+Windy, with an east wind 14 to 24 mph, with gusts as high as 31 mph.

-Tomorrow: Isolated showers after midnight.
+Tonight: A 20 percent chance of showers after midnight.
 Widespread haze.
-Mostly clear, with a low around 70.
-Windy, with an east northeast wind 21 to 23 mph, with gusts as high as 30 mph.
-Chance of precipitation is 20%.
+Partly cloudy, with a low around 67.
+Windy, with an east northeast wind 20 to 25 mph, with gusts as high as 32 mph.

+Tomorrow: A 20 percent chance of showers before noon.
+Widespread haze.
+Partly sunny, with a high near 79.
+Windy, with an east northeast wind 20 to 30 mph, with gusts as high as 39 mph.

 Puna

-Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 62.
-Northwest wind around 5 mph.

-Tonight: A 40 percent chance of showers, mainly after 10am.
+Today: A 40 percent chance of showers, mainly after 10am.
 Mostly cloudy, with a high near 78.
-North wind 5 to 8 mph.
+North wind 6 to 9 mph.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely, mainly after midnight.
-Mostly cloudy, with a low around 62.
-North wind 8 to 11 mph.
+Tonight: Showers likely, mainly after midnight.
+Mostly cloudy, with a low around 61.
+North wind 8 to 10 mph.
 Chance of precipitation is 60%.
 New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Showers likely.
+Cloudy, with a high near 77.
+North northeast wind 10 to 13 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waikoloa

-Today: Clear, with a low around 62.
-East southeast wind 8 to 10 mph.

-Tonight: Sunny, with a high near 80.
-Breezy, with a northeast wind 10 to 15 mph, with gusts as high as 21 mph.
+Today: Sunny, with a high near 80.
+Breezy, with a northeast wind 9 to 15 mph, with gusts as high as 21 mph.

-Tomorrow: Mostly clear, with a low around 62.
-Breezy, with an east northeast wind 6 to 15 mph, with gusts as high as 21 mph.
+Tonight: Mostly clear, with a low around 59.
+Breezy, with an east wind 11 to 15 mph, with gusts as high as 21 mph.

-Trade winds will increase through Thursday as a strong high pressure system moves eastward across the Central Pacific basin.
-Wind speeds will peak on Wednesday and Thursday into the 15 to 30 MPH range with higher gusts.
-Shower activity will also increase as the ridge lifts north and stronger winds help enhance windward and mauka showers.
-Expect more isolated shower activity over leeward sections of each island.
-Wind speeds are forecast to weaken from Friday onward as the high pressure center drifts away from the state into the Eastern Pacific and a low pressure system moves into the Central Pacific.
+Tomorrow: Mostly sunny, with a high near 80.
+Breezy, with an east northeast wind 11 to 16 mph increasing to 17 to 22 mph in the afternoon.
+Winds could gust as high as 31 mph.

 Data Courtesy of NOAA.gov